UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Experiments and Results

 To evaluate the quality UQ, we adopt all three UQ metrics proposed by \citet{wang2022uncertainty}: Calibration error (CAL), Sharpness (SHP) and Negative Log-Probability Density (NLPD).

 The training, validation and test splits are already predefined in all three datasets we used.
-We run each model using three different initialisations, set by random seeds of 0, 42 and 100, and compare based on median and peak (\ie{} the best) scores of the models across these three seeds.
+Note that the ground-truth labels for the NewsEmp21 test set are not publicly released; evaluation is only available through the CodaLab challenge platform\footnote{\url{https://codalab.lisn.upsaclay.fr/competitions/834}, noting that the same dataset has been used both in the WASSA 2021 \citep{tafreshi2021wassa} and the 2022 \citep{barriere2022wassa} challenges.}.
+We run each model using three different initialisations, set by random seeds of 0, 42, and 100, and compare based on median and peak (i.e., the best) scores of the models across these three seeds.